typedb/typedb/docs/pages/docs/7-java-library/core-api.md

 ## Rule Core API

-Rules can be added to the knowledge base both through the Core API as well as through Graql.
+Rules can be added to the knowledge graph both through the Core API as well as through Graql.
 We will consider an example:

 ```graql
 define